Parses a single part of an address header.

 |

-protected processParts(array $parts) Performs final processing on parsed parts.
+protected processParts(array $parts) : array Performs final processing on parsed parts.
 AddressConsumer's implementation looks for tokens representing the The returned array consists of a single element - either a

 |